nanitight/nanitight/README.md

 <div>
 <ul>
   <li> I completed an Assessor course and was certified as a competent assessor(2024) from Turnstone Training Solutions. </li>
-  <li> For my persistence and diligence in the work environment at STS3D, I received the ‘Young-Gun’ certificate at the end of 2023. </li>
+  <li> For my persistence and diligence in the work environment at STS3D, I received the ‘Young-Gun’ certificate at end of 2023. </li>
   <li> Awarded certification for participation as a UP Stars mentor in the Stars Mentorship Programme (2021) and FLY Buddy pilot programme (2019).
 I joined the 2 communities as a way of giving back, by helping first-year students adjust to university. </li>
   <li> Completed the YC combinator virtual programme (2020) that led me to develop a passion for full stack development.
 I gained hands-on experience from solving the challenges provided.
 In the frontend task was to be solved in a ReactJs project and the backend with  ExpressJS, Better-SQLite3.
 The NodeJS stack. </li>
-  <li> I volunteered to be the group leader for our final year project (2021), and our group managed to be number one in the architectural design phase amongst the whole course (module). </li>
+  <li> I volunteered to be the group leader for our final year project (2021); and our group managed to be number one in the architectural design phase amongst the whole course (module). </li>
+  <li> Aviation </li>

  </ul>
  </div>
  </div>
 ---